 Piraeus is Greece’s fourth-largest city, and it serves as the main port of Athens, located 8 km to the northeast.

 In the Roman period, a massive statue of a lion (carved several centuries earlier, in Classical times) was installed at the entrance of the Kantharos.
-It was this statue that led Italian sailors in later centuries to call the city Porto Leone (“Lion Port”) until one such sailor decided to take the statue back to his home city of Venice in 1687.
-The original Lion of Piraeus currently stands in front of the arsenal in Venice, and today a copy of it watches over the entrance to the Kantharos from the south side.
+It was this statue that led Italian sailors in later centuries to call the city Porto Leone (“Lion Port”) until one such sailor decided to take the statue back to his home city of Venice as part of the spoils of war in 1687 (at which time the Venetians were laying siege to Athens during one of their many wars against the Ottoman Empire).
+The original Lion of Piraeus currently stands in front of the gate to the Arsenal in Venice, and today a copy of it watches over the entrance to the Kantharos from the south side.

 Another monument which is located near the entrance to the Kantharos on the south side is a site which has traditionally been identified as the “Tomb of Themistocles.”
 Although there is no proof that the bones of the great 5th-century-BCE Athenian admiral-cum-traitor were secretly brought back to Attica and buried in the Piraeus, there are very old stories to that effect.
 One site which is believed to have been the place where his bones were buried is located at the western-most point of the Akte peninsula, which forms the southern half of the city.
 There is a small, square-shaped open-air chamber with a stone sarcophagus inside it and a single plain column standing next to it.
 (There is also another candidate for the tomb of Themistocles on the opposite side of the entrance to the Kantharos.)
 Today the site is on the grounds of a naval installation and therefore off-limits, but a glimpse of it can be seen from the sea walls to the south.